Greensboro Complex: War Memorial Auditorium

 One of the original four buildings of the complex, the War Memorial Auditorium was one of the oldest buildings on the property, until it was closed in 2014.
 Along with the original concept, the venue opened in 1959 to house performing arts events.
-Playing predominantly to an African American audience, the auditorium became a notable venue on the Chitlin' Circuit.
+Playing predominantly to an African-American audience, the auditorium became a notable venue on the Chitlin' Circuit.
 James Brown, Ray Charles and Aretha Franklin were among the many performers who played the auditorium during the 1960s.
 The Rolling Stones played the auditorium during the band's 1965 North American Tour on November 12, 1965.
 The venue was primarily used for town meetings, theatrical events, religious meetings and concerts.
-Presidential candidate Barack Obama held a town hall meeting on March 26, 2008 to a full house.
+Presidential candidate Barack Obama held a town hall meeting on March 26, 2008, to a full house.
 Guilford County native Fantasia Barrino gave her first concert, in her home state, during her Back to Me Tour on November 18, 2010.

-The auditorium was torn down in October 2014; a premium parking lot planned on the site will subsidize the Steven Tanger Center for the Performing Arts, to open downtown as a replacement facility in 2019.
+The auditorium was torn down in October 2014, and the site was replaced with a premium parking lot.
+It's replacement the Steven Tanger Center for the Performing Arts, opened in downtown in September 2021.
 A closing ceremony took place September 4.
 An O'Jays concert September 5 was the last event, and items from the auditorium were auctioned off the next week.

 Special Events Center

 Originally known as the "Exhibition Building", the exhibition center opened in 1978.
 Its purpose was to host business conferences and conventions.
 The venue was primarily used by "Super Flea", the flea market for the Triad area.
-In 1993, the center was expanded, converting the old Blue Room into a mid-sized arena known as Hall C or the East Wing.
-In its current state, the 167000 ft2 center "includes three exhibition halls, a 4,500-seat mini-arena and eight meeting rooms...."
+In 1993, the center was expanded, converting the old Blue Room into a mid-sized arena known as "Hall C" or the "East Wing".
+In its current state, the 167000 ft2 center "includes three exhibition halls, a 4,500-seat mini-arena and eight meeting rooms".
 The arena is often used for musical performances during the Central Carolina Fair.
 It is also utilized by Greensboro College men's and women's basketball home games.
 Other sporting events include boxing and UFC matches.
 The arena will often host concerts and comedy shows.